Mooncake Store Preview#

 std::vector<ReplicaInfo>& replica_list);

-The Client requests the Master Service to retrieve the replica list for a specified key, allowing the Client to select an appropriate replica for reading based on this information.
+The Client requests the Master Service to retrieve the replica list for a specified key or for all object keys matching a specified regular expression, allowing the Client to select an appropriate replica for reading based on this information.

 • Remove

-The Client requests the Master Service to delete all replicas corresponding to the specified key.
+The Client requests the Master Service to delete all replicas corresponding to the specified key or for all object keys that match the specified regular expression.

 Buffer Allocator#